OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

     6. Maintenance 2.0: Respawns adds that AE for their quarter of the arena.
     7. Maintenance 3.0: Combines mechanics of Maintenance 1.0 and 2.0.
 2. Agrias
-    1. Thunder Slash: Frontal cone tankbuster.
+    1. Thunder Slash: Frontal cone tank buster.
     2. Shieldbearer: Stand in circle, face boss, and then use duty action button.
     3. Cleansing Strike: Targets one group of raid.
 That group must kill adds.
     4. Swordbearer: Inside Cleaning Strike, same as Shieldbearer but must be used against adds with shield barriers.